COVID-19/Coronavirus: Important Update on West Heath Surgery Services

 - A new continuous cough

-If you have these symptoms please do not visit your local health services like your GP or Hospital.
+If you have these symptoms please do not visit your local health services like your GP, Pharmacy or Hospital.

 You must self-isolate for the current period shown in the NHS guidelines.

 You do not need to call anyone regarding your symptoms unless you have an underlying health condition which you are concerned about or your symptoms are severe enough that you need medical attention e.g. you are short of breath.
-If you do have a question or want to talk someone about your symptoms, please call NHS 111.
+If you do have a question or want to talk someone about your symptoms, please call NHS 111 or access their online advice portal by clicking here.

 For all non-Coronavirus queries, we are conducting initial patient appointments by telephone or video.
 This is to keep patients safe.
 You can book your appointment in the usual way, with our app or by calling reception.